-Those of you involved with distance teaching may be interested in the DISTAID programme, an opportunity for you to engage in an extended professional development experience.
-The programme takes place over 12-24 months, focused on a small investigation into your own distance teaching.
-Northern campus staff are welcome to register for the programme as the facilitators use both video and audio conferencing.
+Those of you involved with distance teaching may be interested in the DISTAID programme: an opportunity for you to engage in an extended professional development experience across 12 months.

 DISTAID works by supporting your investigation of:

 Distance education through your

 Topics are organised around five core areas that are critical to distance education.
 The addition of an introductory workshop completes the set of 6 workshops making up the DISTAID programme:

 - Introduction to DISTAID: Making a change in distance teaching

 - Interactions: Engaging your students and interacting at a distance